 Physical Therapy - Phoenix (Doctor of Physical Therapy)

 Join the Doctor of Physical Therapy program in Phoenix, and learn in Creighton’s new state-of-the-art facility in the heart of midtown.
 While the location is new, Creighton’s program is well-established and focused on improving the lives of patients.
-The first enrollment for the Phoenix doctor of physical therapy program is planned for fall 2022.

 One of the largest Catholic health professions educators in the nation, Creighton is preparing students for a workforce that demands their commitment to innovative care.
 Like the Omaha program, the Phoenix program will incorporate Ignatian values, and the curriculum will be student and patient centered, with authentic learning experiences and a focus on clinical reasoning.